M7MDSSJ/fullstack-azure-deployment/README.md

-# ✈️ Smart Travel Cloud Deployment
+# ✈️ Full-Stack Application Cloud Deployment Using Azure

 This repository documents the **end-to-end production deployment** of the Smart Travel Booking Platform — a full-stack project running on **Azure Cloud**, with everything from VM hosting, static frontend, reverse proxies, CI/CD pipelines, secure networking, and Infrastructure as Code.